todaywasawesome/containers-as-steps/README.md

 This should return a simple webpage letting you know that in fact, yes, your computer is on.

 You've now created a single purpose Docker image!
-To build your just make sure the image has all the components installed you need and you leave a `CMD` at the end that accepts whatever variables you're looking for.
+To build your image, just make sure it has all the components installed you need and you leave a `CMD` at the end that accepts whatever variables you're looking for.

 ### Create and Run an Image in a Pipeline
 1. Create your Codefresh account by going to https://codefresh.io/.